-A 96-year-old man from India, Vishweshwar Dutt Saklani, who had planted more than 5 million trees in his region, died recently, much to the dismay of relatives and environmental activists.
+A 96-year-old Indian man, Vishweshwar Dutt Saklani, who had planted more than 5 million trees in his region, died recently, much to the dismay of relatives and environmental activists.
 Due to his love for trees, Vishweshwar was nicknamed the “Tree Man.”

 Born in 1922 in the Tehri District of Uttarakhand state, Vishweshwar started planting trees when he was only 8 years old.
 “A decade ago, he lost his eyesight because mud and pebbles went into his eyes while planting trees.
 But that did not deter him.
 Even without eyesight, he planted thousands of trees,” Santosh Swaroop Saklani, Vishweshwar’s son, said to Hindustan Times.

 When Vishweshwar started planting seeds, local people strongly objected as they believed he was encroaching on their land.
 However, he was eventually appreciated for increasing the green cover of the village.
 Vishweshwar single-handedly regenerated an area of nearly 250 acres of barren land by planting guava, rhododendron, and other trees.
 The area is now a lush green forest.